Isolated-/EaseMqtt/README.md

 [![Build Status](https://travis-ci.org/Isolated-/EaseMqtt.svg?branch=master)](https://travis-ci.org/Isolated-/EaseMqtt)

 **NOTE**: This package was developed by myself, and myself only.
 Everyday I learn more about the forever growing world of technology, and specifically software development.
-I'd like to state that, I'm not a professional developer, I do make mistakes, however I encourage your critism as without it I cannot learn.
+I'd like to state: I'm not a professional developer, I do make mistakes, however I encourage your critism as without it I cannot learn.
 If you see this message, and like to give me feedback you can email me: tectchco@gmail.com.

 *Version: **0.2.0-alpha***